larsks/kiwi/README.md

   already been assigned,
 - Create `mangle` table rules to mark inbound traffic

+**NB** In it's current form this service is only useful for a single-node deployment of Kubernetes.

 ## Example

 Assume that you have a Kubernetes service definition like this: